Sheldon Adelson, casino mogul and GOP power broker, dies

 Adelson, who said he disdained email, began to amass his fortune with a technology trade show, starting computer convention COMDEX in 1979 with partners before selling his stake in 1995 for more than $800 million.

 When he bought the Sands Hotel in 1989, he was thinking convention space, not just gambling, would make money.
 It did.
 He built a convention hall to keep his hotel rooms full on weekdays and others soon followed the business model.
-Meanwhile, his effort to replicate the Strip in Macau, the only Chinese province to allow gambling, made his wealth grow exponentially.
+Meanwhile, his effort to replicate the Strip in Macao, the only place in China where casino gambling is legal.

 When faced with water and marsh land, Adelson directed his company to build land where there wasn’t any, piling sand up to create the Cotai Peninsula.
-Soon his Macau revenue outstripped that of his Las Vegas holdings.
+Soon his Macao revenue outstripped that of his Las Vegas holdings.
 He later expanded his business to Singapore, where his Marina Bay Sands hotel and its infinity pool were featured in the hit film “Crazy Rich Asians,” and had been pressing to open a casino in Japan.

-His Macau business also spawned a long-running wrongful termination lawsuit brought by a former chief of Sands China Ltd. who accused Adelson and the company of firing him for exposing a host of misdeeds.
+His Macao business also spawned a long-running wrongful termination lawsuit brought by a former chief of Sands China Ltd. who accused Adelson and the company of firing him for exposing a host of misdeeds.
 Adelson often clashed with attorneys while appearing on a Clark County courtroom’s witness stand.

 The Sands China lawsuit was among dozens involving Adelson, whose cases included his suing a Wall Street Journal reporter for calling him “foul-mouthed” (the parties settled, the words remained) to being sued by his sons from his first marriage for cheating them out of money (he won).